 Enforcement Reserve Deputy Program

-Marion County Sheriff’s Office Reserve Deputies have been serving our community for decades.
-Their mission is to supplement the Sheriff’s Office staff.
+Marion County Sheriff’s Office Reserve Deputies have been serving our community for decades through their support of Sheriff’s Office staff.

-Application & Selection Information:View job description and apply onlineThe Marion County Sheriff’s Office accepts applications for Reserve Deputies throughout the year.
-Application deadline is in May for the training academy beginning in the fall of that year.
-Applicants who successfully pass the selection process will attend the Mid Valley Reserve Training (MVRT) starting in November and ending in May.
-Training consists of over 300 hours of instruction and practical application in the Criminal Justice System, Motor Vehicle Law, Criminal Law and many other law enforcement related areas.
+Applicants who successfully pass the selection process will attend the Mid Valley Reserve Training (MVRT) program which consists of over 300 hours of instruction and practical application in the Criminal Justice System, Motor Vehicle Law, Criminal Law and many other law enforcement related areas.

 Is the Reserve Program a Volunteer Program?
 Yes, it is generally a volunteer program.
 After graduation and commissioning, Reserve Deputies are required to devote 24 hours per month to the Reserve Division.
 Sixteen of these hours must be on regular patrol duty or community policing.